How to balance work and life in continuing education

 “You’re not alone” should be the theme of your continuing education.
 Your friends and family can support and help you.
 I’ve found that if you tell people your plans, it’s harder to back out of them, as you have a support system checking up on you.
 Similarly, get to know your professors.
 Since most of their students are in the same situation you’re in, they’ll have sympathy and work with you.

 Speaking of those students, Centennial’s continuing education business courses are almost exclusively attended by professionals looking to further their careers.
-Because the people around you are in the same boat as you, Lead Blog points out that you can network with them for both business and support reasons, to see their strategies for work and life balance.
+Because the people around you are in the same boat as you, you can network with them for both business and support reasons, to see their strategies for work and life balance.
 Also remember, the people around you are doing this too, so you can network with them to find out what they’re doing to balance their own lives.

 Remember your motivation